-- The empiricists of the modern era believed that they could limit the extravagant speculations of the continental rationalists by paying close attention to our epistemic capacities. - As early as Hobbes, we saw attention paid to psychological matters, especially the principles governing the connections of our ideas. - Locke claimed that our ideas of reflection were those produced by memory, comparison, augmentation, and abstraction. - Hume claims that the connections among ideas are exhausted by the three categories of resemblance, contiguity, and cause and effect relations. - According to the representational theory of mind, we apprehend only our ideas. - Our ideas may or may not stand for objects external to us. - Our experience of the world is mediated by our ideas; we are cut off from the external world. - The veil of perception - Contrast with Aristotle's theory of direct perception, in which we are immediately acquainted with the external world. - Locke and Hume try to reclaim some of our knowledge as psychological knowledge. - Causation as a psychological phenomenon - Mathematics as relations of ideas - We speak as if the world and the causal laws are objective, existing independently of us, but, we are unjustified in believing that. - Thus, the psychologist is left as a skeptic.
+- The empiricists of the modern era believed that they could limit the extravagant speculations of the continental rationalists by paying close attention to our epistemic capacities. - As early as Hobbes, we saw attention paid to psychological matters, especially the principles governing the connections of our ideas. - Locke claimed that our ideas of reflection were those produced by memory, comparison, augmentation, and abstraction. - Hume claims that the connections among ideas are exhausted by the three categories of resemblance, contiguity, and cause and effect relations. - According to the representational theory of mind, we apprehend only our ideas. - Our ideas may or may not stand for objects external to us. - Our experience of the world is mediated by our ideas; we are cut off from the external world. - The veil of perception - Locke and Hume try to reclaim some of our knowledge as psychological knowledge. - Causation as a psychological phenomenon - Mathematics as relations of ideas - We speak as if the world and the causal laws are objective, existing independently of us, but, we are unjustified in believing that. - Thus, the psychologist is left as a skeptic.

-Some Things We Know

-- P1.
+Some Ordinary Beliefs

+OB1.
 It is raining outside right now.

-- Occurent sense experience
+Occurent sense experience

-- P2.
+OB2.
 It snowed in February.

-- Memory
+Memory

-- P3.
+OB3.
 Shakespeare wrote The Tragedy of Macbeth.

-- Testimony
+Testimony

-- P4.
+OB4.
 2 + 2 = 4.

-- Relations of ideas
+Relations of ideas

-- P5.
+OB5.
 I exist.

-- ► Nope
+► Nope

-- P6.
+OB6.
 Objects near the surface of the Earth accelerate toward the center of the Earth at $9.8 \text{ m/s}^2$ .

-- ► Nope
+Nope

-- P7.
+OB7.
 The sun will rise tomorrow.

-- ► Nope

-- Even P1 P3 are problematic, given the problems with our beliefs in an external world.
+- ► Nope - Even OB1 OB3 are problematic, given the problems with our beliefs in an external world.